mautic/developer-documentation-new/docs/components/points.rst

 .. vale off

-Registering a Custom Point Actions
+Registering a Custom Point Action
 ==================================

 .. vale on